 The Ilyich plant continued working, more or less unscathed though hit by shortages of materials.
-But since the fall last week of Novoazovsk, about 40 km (25 miles) up the coast, to a separatist force that Kiev says was backed by a Russian armoured column, the frontline has come ever closer.
+But since the fall last week of Novoazovsk, about 40 km (25 miles) up the coast, to a separatist force that Kiev says was backed by a Russian armored column, the frontline has come ever closer.

 Two days ago, a coastguard boat was sunk off the coast just 30 km (19 miles) away.

 Ukrainian troops and residents from Mariupol have been digging trenches and setting up gun emplacements, reinforcing defenses for a Russian-backed attack.
 Meanwhile, the steelmen take pride in keeping the plant running.

 "We are maintaining production, while people are shooting at each other only kilometers away," said Ilarionov.
 "One shell, only one explosion on a high-voltage power line and that's it.
 It will all be brought to a standstill."

 The plant is an economic lifeline for the entire region.
 Metinvest is Ukraine's largest steelmaker and in 2013 the Ilyich plant accounted for 41 percent of the company's total crude steel production.

 Metinvest stopped accepting new orders from buyers in May due to the crisis and halted its output at plants including Yenakiyieve Steel, a leading manufacturer of square billets and the Khartsyzsk pipe plant, one of Europe's top producers of large-diameter pipe.